Community of Caring

 Aspen Mine Center Gift and Thrift Resale Shop

 This valuable community resource relies strictly on thousands of dollars in donated goods from the community and more than 30 volunteers donating nearly 3,000 hours per year.
-The Gift Shop in 2017 generated over $45,000 in revenue for Community of Caring’s programs and emergency assistance fund.
+The Gift Shop in 2017 generated over $45,000 in revenue for Community of Caring’s programs and emergency assistance fund, and since 2015 has contributed $6,500 in state, county and local sales tax.

 3. PROGRAM BUILDER.
 The following programs are run and funded by Community of Caring.